 By about 1870, machines were developed to stamp sheet brass into bells.
 The process is faster than hand casting, and less brass is used per bell.
 Both of these factors greatly reduced manufacturing costs.
 The downside of machine stamping is that most types of stamped bells are more fragile than their cast cousins.

 The process allowed designers to create bells that would be difficult to make with the more traditional casting process, so some sleigh bell designs exist only in this type of bell.
 Stamped bells generally have a lighter, higher sound than cast bells of the same diameter.
 The sound is a distinctive bright "waterfall" sound or a liquid "shimmery" tone.

-Some bells were stamped from one piece of brass.
-The patent (Tucker) bell is an example.
-Most stamped bells, including the stamped egg, band, and beehive bells, were created from two pieces of lightweight brass crimped together in the middle.
+Some bells were stamped from one piece of sheet brass.
+The patent bell (also called a Tucker bell) is an example.
+Most stamped bells, including the stamped egg, band, and beehive bells, were formed from two pieces of lightweight brass crimped together in the middle.

 Almost all stamped brass bells are all fairly small -- no more than 1 3/8 inch in diameter.
 Lightweight sheet brass is not rigid enough to be formed into bells much larger than this.
 One exception to this is the sturdy "improved Swedish" bell that can be as large as 3 inches in diameter.
 Many stamped bells were plated with nickel or chrome.
 Most of the original makers attached stamped bells to a strap with copper or mild steel rivets, although maker W.E.
 Barton used screws.
 More about rivet-style bells...